Omegapy/MyBricksBreaker/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 Project description:

- Raylib c++, My Bricks Breaker is an arcade game, the goal of game is to destroy bricks by shooting a ball at them.
+ Raylib c++, My Bricks Breaker is an arcade game, the goal of the game is to destroy bricks by shooting a ball at them.

 -----------------------------------------------------------------------------------------------------------------------------
 Credits: